chony2k/prueba/readme.txt

     1. Clone de repo
     2. Create a virtualenv and type:  pip install -r requirements.pip
+    3. Run syncdb and migrate so that tables are created
-    3. Edit the importer.php and update the path in it
+    4. Edit the importer.php and update the path in it to match your system's characteristics
-    4. Run the importer   python importer.py
+    5. Run the importer: python importer.py
-    5. Start the server python manage.py runserver
+    6. Start the server: python manage.py runserver
-    6. Point your browser to localhost:8000/mysite
+    7. Point your browser to localhost:8000/mysite